stelzinga/MF/MGT_80.Tools.md

 The key difference between Accountability and Responsibility is that the Responsibility is related to *performing* a Process such that it yields a Result and Accountability is related to *reporting* on that Result.
 Or in other words Accountability is the *ownership* after a Process has been completed.
 This ownership includes being able to explain the Result to others (shareholders, managers, regulators, tax office etc).
 Accountability cannot be delegated, but follows from the fact that Responsibility has been delegated.

 ### Accountability without Authority
 It is possible, although not at all desirable, that one is made responsible, and thus accountable, without the appropriate authority, which is referred to as *Accountability without Authority*.
 This happens, for example in matrix organisations where there are two or more reporting lines across functional and entity level reporting lines.
-It can also occir in Projects, where the Project Manager may not have authority over resources, but the Sponsor has, see below.
+It can also occur in Projects, where the Project Manager may not have authority over resources, but the Sponsor has, see below.

 ### Oversight
 The delegator needs to assure the delegatee completes the delegated Process, because of said accountability of the delegator.
 This is called *oversight*.
 Oversight is an integral part of Delegation.
-Oversight is also the Goal focusing on assuring the Production operates as expected, see [MHT: 99.Legend ## Goals].
+Oversight is also the Goal focusing on assuring the Production operates as expected, see [MGT: 99.Legend ## Goals].

 ### Sponsorship
 A Sponsor is sometimes used in Project Management.
 It is a person who is not directly involved in the Project, but who has the right level of Authority w/r to one or more of the three items of the Project Management Triangle i.e. Scope, Cost and/or Time, which often simply means he has authority over part or whole of the resources.
 This in turn allows the Sponsor to redirect resources to a Project, whereas the Sponsor is him/herself not responsible for the successful delivery of the Project.

 ### Escalation
 Escalation is the process of moving up the delegation tree to a level of Authority able to make a decision, commit resources or otherwise enforce obedience, because the person escalating does not have the Authority to do that him/herself.

 ### Delegating Workflow
 In order to delegate the delegator needs to
 1. Free time to Delegate i.e., determine:
-    - What to delegate i.e. which Process
+    - What to delegate i.e., which Process
     - What Authority goes with that Process
     - Whom to delegate to i.e. finding the Delegatee
     - How to delegate i.e. identifying optimal handover